-FWAG SW has a wealth of experience about the range of grants on offer and their suitability for your farm business.
-We can prepare and submit an application on your behalf and we can help you with your evidence and record keeping requirements.
+FWAG SW has a wealth of experience in the range of grants on offer and their suitability for your farm business.
+We can prepare and submit an application on your behalf and help with your evidence and record keeping requirements.

 The Mid Tier offers management options and capital items to achieve simple, but effective environmental benefits.
 The options are tailored towards local priorities in the wider countryside.
 The choice of management options on offer is more limited than in Higher Tier, but still includes some organic and upland options.
 Agreements last for 5 years.
 There are no options or capital items for woodland or educational access in the Mid Tier and there is no direct assistance from Natural England.